Ellesmere station

-Ellesmere was a rapid transit station on Line 3 Scarborough of the Toronto subway in Toronto, Ontario, Canada.
+Ellesmere is a upcoming bus stop on the Line 3 Scarborough busway.
+It was formerly a rapid transit station on Line 3 Scarborough of the Toronto subway in Toronto, Ontario, Canada.
 It was located at Ellesmere Road, between Kennedy Road and Midland Avenue.

 Ellesmere was the least-used station on the entire TTC network.
 On average, only 1,850 passengers boarded trains here each day from 2006 to 2007 and only 1,678 from 2007 to 2008.
 Part of the reason for this is that there were no bus bays or bus stops at the station; passengers would have to walk to the nearest bus stop on Ellesmere Road.

 History

 Ellesmere station opened in 1985, along with the rest of Line 3.

 In February 2021, the TTC recommended the closure of Line 3 in 2023 and its replacement by bus service until the completion of the Scarborough extension of Line 2 Bloor–Danforth.
 The station was permanently closed earlier than expected following a derailment on July 24, 2023.